ramendude/SeniorDesign2022/SENIOR DESIGN 2022/sketches/readme.txt

 Test for buttons, joysticks, input devices only

 -ControllerFinal_JoyStick (L & R)
-MPU + Input for Left and Right controllers
+Final for MPU + Input for LR controllers

 -MPU6056_DMP6 (Headset)
-MPU Headset only
+ Final for MPU Headset